Horse64/core.horse64.org/docs/Concurrency.md

 /docs/Language%20Specs/Concurrency%20Model.md#avoiding-race-conditions).
 **If you are beginner, it's best to avoid the `parallel` keyword.
-It's dangerous to use for calling funcs that aren't desigend to handle the consequences.**
+It's dangerous to use for calling funcs that aren't designed to handle the consequences.**

 For the standard library, the documentation lists for each function if it is made to deal being called in `parallel`,